Phitsanulok: History

 King Thammaracha, now reigned at Ayutthaya, appointed his son Prince Naresuan as the Uparaja of Phitsanulok in 1570.
 In 1584, Prince Naresuan ordered the evacuation of all cities in the Sukhothai region including Phitsanulok down south in preparations against Burmese invasions.
 Phitsanulok was abandoned until it was later restored in 1593 not as a Uparaja seat but as a Muang Ek or first-level city held by a governor, becoming the center of Siamese administrations in northern regions.
 The governors of Phitsanulok held the title "Chao Phraya Surasi".
 After the Second Fall of Ayutthaya in 1767, Phitsanulok came under the rule of Chao Phra Fang, a monk who declared himself a local lord based on the town of Fang (modern Uttaradit).
 King Taksin of Thonburi sent forces to capture Phitsanulok in 1768 and appointed Boonma (later Prince Maha Sura Singhanat) as Chao Phraya Surasi the governor of Phitsanulok.

 The Burmese General Maha Thiha Thura laid siege on Phitsanulok in 1775.
 Chao Phraya Chakri (future King Rama I) and his brother Chao Phraya Surasi Boonma held the city for four months until the city finally fell to the Burmese.
 Phitsanulok was utterly destroyed on this occasion.
 The Burmese invaded again in 1785 and Phitsanulok was abandoned temporarily because the manpower shortage left the city defenseless.
 After the series of warfare, Phitsanulok was in ruins and depopulated through the nineteenth century.
 The Phra Buddha Chinnasri image was moved to Wat Baworn Niwet in Bangkok in 1829.
 In 1834, the Phuan people were deported from Muang Phuan in Laos to re-populate Phitsanulok and surrounding cities.
 Phitsanulok slowly recovered to be an urban center.

 As a part of reforms of King Chulalongkorn, Phitsanulok became the administrative seat of the monthon Phitsanulok in 1894.
 When the monthons were abolished in 1932, Phitsanulok became the capital of Phitsanulok Province.

+Chaipong Samnieng, summarising Jiraporn Stapanawatana's social history of the town, describes a Free Thai organisation in Phitsanulok during the Second World War, built through the civil service and reaching Tak and Uttaradit.
+He reports that the Japanese troops stationed there entered the life of the town as employers and trading partners rather than only as enemies.